vmware-archive/code-stream-cli/README.md

 cs-cli create variable --name cli-demo --project "Field Demo"  --type REGULAR --value "New variable..." --description "Now from the CLI\!"

 # Export all variables to variables.yaml
-cs-cli get variable --export
+cs-cli get variable
 # Export all variables to /your/own/filename.yaml
-cs-cli get variable --export --exportFile /your/own/filename.yaml
+cs-cli get variable --exportPath /your/own/filename.yaml

 # Create new variables from file
 cs-cli create variable --importfile variables.yaml